pranaybhatia707/OpenGl-top-view-Car-Racing-Game/README.md

 The Game is a top view reward collecting Car Game , The Car within the Game even has the ability to drag.
 Many Important Features are :

 1) Car Acceleration
 2) Car Decceleration
 3) Steering
 4) Friction (Automatic Decelaration)

+# Requirements to run the Game

+Use OpenGL -> Either include GLUT.h framework or GL/gl.h framework in cpp

 # Operations to control car

+KeyBoard Operations are as follow :

 1) w -> accelerate
 2) s -> deccelerate